 (Shawna asked me about her sore elbows, and this is what I suggested to her:)

 The pull-up is no different.
 A few things can be done to prevent injury, specifically overuse injury when doing the pull-up.

 First, you need to get your mind focused on the correct muscles to get your first pull up.
-Rather than using the back muscles, many people will try to lift with their arms, chest, shoulders, anything to get their body to move.
+Rather than using the back muscles, many people will try to lift with their arms, chest, shoulders, or anything to get their body to move.
 This will get you NOWHERE FAST.

 You need to get your body UNDER the bar like this:

 You need to position yourself so that you’re looking up and ready to engage the BACK muscles, NOT just the muscles of the arms.
 Your legs will be used to help you, but they need to be directly UNDER your hips, not in front of you.
-If you’re legs are in front too much, it will cause you to lay back and get out from under the bar.
+If your legs are in front too much, it will cause you to lay back and get out from under the bar.